junyanz/iGAN/README.md

 ## Script without UI
 <img src='pics/script_result.png' width=1000>

-We also provide a standard alone script that should work without UI.
+We also provide a standalone script that should work without UI.
 Given user constraints (i.e. a color map, a color mask and an edge map), the script generates multiple images that mostly satisfy the user constraints.
 See `python iGAN_script.py --help` for more details.
 ```bash
 THEANO_FLAGS='device=gpu0, floatX=float32, nvcc.fastmath=True' python iGAN_script.py --model_name outdoor_64
 ```